 Share This Page

-Toyota Ranks Highest in After-Sales Service Satisfaction in Thailand for a Fifth Consecutive Year
+Honda Ranks Highest in Customer Satisfaction with After-Sales Service in Thailand

 The study measures new-vehicle owner satisfaction with the after-sales service process by examining dealership performance in five factors: service initiation; service advisor; service facility; vehicle pick-up; and service quality.
 Dealership service performance is reported as an index score based on a 1,000-point scale.

-Overall customer satisfaction averages 846 in 2012, a 19-point improvement from 2011.
-Across the industry, satisfaction has increased year over year in all factors, particularly in service initiation (+26 points) and service facility (+24).
-Service facility is the only factor in which all makes achieve an increase in satisfaction.
+Overall customer satisfaction averages 889 in 2013, a 43-point improvement from 2012.
+Across the industry, satisfaction has increased year over year in all factors, particularly in service advisor (+48 points) and service quality (+47).
+Satisfaction scores for all nameplates have also improved, compared with 2012.

-The 2012 Thailand Customer Service Index (CSI) Study, now in its 13th year, measures the overall satisfaction of vehicle owners who visit an authorized dealer/service center for maintenance or repair work during the first 12 to 24 months of ownership.
+The 2013 Thailand Customer Service Index (CSI) Study, now in its 14th year, measures overall satisfaction among vehicle owners who visit an authorized dealer/service center for maintenance or repair work during the first 12 to 24 months of ownership.